BAND

 Diatonic Harmonica, Lute Guitar, Guitar, Lead Vocals

 Playing the harmonica since the age of ten, Wade is an accomplished master in the early Blues and musical styles of the 1920's and 30's.
 He grew up in Ann Arbor, Michigan which has long had a vital and interesting musical scene, and currently resides and works in New York City.
 He draws musical inspiration from among others: Desmond Dekker, Jaybird Coleman, Sidney Bechet, Taraf De Haidouks and Slim Gaillard.
-Recording credits include Joan Osborn's "Relish" which was nominated for four Grammies.
+Recording credits include Joan Osborne's "Relish" which was nominated for four Grammys.

 Pamela Fleming